 Each student is assigned a faculty advisor with whom they are required to meet at least twice per year.
-No student is permitted to register for classes in any semester without first meeting with an advisor and a review of their Permission to Register form.
+No student is permitted to register for classes in any semester without first meeting with an advisor.
 The only exception is the fall semester of a student's first year.
 Students who take the time to prepare for these meetings generally find them beneficial and informative.
 Faculty advisors are the best source of information about electives within the major, research opportunities, and options for graduate study.

 For more information, visit: https://ugrad.seas.upenn.edu/student-handbook/advising/.

 School of Nursing

 Penn Nursing students benefit from a dual advising structure.
 All students are assigned a faculty advisor and have access to the professional staff advisors in the Office of Student Affairs.